How to Prepare for May 2021 Level 1 CFA® Exam in 3 Months?

 When you prepare to take your CFA exam, it's best if you apply a mix of the criteria to rationally plan how long to study each of the topics.

-The graph presents the topic weights for the upcoming May 2021 exam, now given in ranges.
-The most significant topics, i.e. given the highest-weight, are:
+The graph presents the new MAY 2024 level 1 CFA exam topic weights, given in ranges.
+The most significant topics, i.e. given the highest weight, are:

-- Financial Reporting and Analysis, with the exam weight ranging from 13% to 17%.
+• Financial Statement Analysis, with the exam weight ranging from 11% to 14%.

 Spend more time on the topics with higher weights – the higher the weight, the greater the number of topic questions per exam session.